 All you do is butter a glass baking dish (6”x10” is your best bet if you have it for nice thick squares).
 Then, add some butter, brown sugar, and heavy cream to a medium pot.
 Whisk is all together while the butter melts.
 When it just starts to boil around the edges set a timer for 5 minutes and keep whisking off and on.
 Once the five minutes is up you move it off the heat, beat in the icing sugar, then pour it into the buttered dish.
 That’s it!

-Make sure to check out all of Wendy’s delicious fudge recipes too!
+Make sure to check out all of Wendy’s simple gourmet fudge recipes too!
 She might just be a bigger fan of fudge than I am.

 Brown Sugar Fudge Recipe